grame-cncm/faustdoc/src/manual/syntax.md

 #### `sqrt` Primitive

 Square root can be expressed as `sqrt` in Faust.
+Its argument is promoted to *float*.

 * **Type:** \(\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=\mathrm{sqrtf}(x(t))\)